Chufle/kutter/README.md

 The lambda functions are written in python 3.9.

 ### get_object
-Path: `./kutter/get_object`
+Source code path: `./kutter/get_object`

 Function that allows to retrieve data from DynamoDB kutter-table items, like a photo- or a news-object.
-It's used by calling the REST-API endpoint `/prod/get-object?objectId=uuid`.
+It's used by calling the REST-API endpoint `/prod/get-object?objectId=uuid`. "uuid" must be replaced by the item uuid.

 ### list_objects
-Path: `./kutter/list_objects`
+Source code path: `./kutter/list_objects`

 Function that allows to list all DynamoDB kutter-table items, like a photo- or a news-object.
 It's used by calling the REST-API endpoint `/prod/`.

 ### news_crawler
-Path: `./kutter/news_crawler`
+Source code path: `./kutter/news_crawler`

 Function that allows to retrieve news-articles from the online news archive [news-api]( https://newsapi.org/docs) and import them to DynamoDB kutter-table.
-It's used by calling the REST-API endpoint `/prod/news_crawler?topic=*&dateFrom=*`.
-It's necessary to provide a topic and a start date.
+It's used by calling the REST-API endpoint `/prod/news_crawler?topic=*&dateFrom=**`. "*" has to be replaced by the topic and  "**" by the date, which has the format YYYY-MM-DD.
 It is planned to optimise search parameters regarding date and others.

 ### photo_checkin
-Path: `./kutter/photo_checkin`
+Source code path: `./kutter/photo_checkin`

 Function used to create an item in DynamoDB kutter-table for every uploaded file to S3 upload Bucket.
 The file is moved to S3 store Bucket after the upload and renamed with an uuid to avoid duplicates.
 For that a lambda-trigger is used on the S3 upload Bucket.

 ### put_project_object
-Path: `./kutter/put_project_object`
+Source code path: `./kutter/put_project_object`

 Function to create project object items in DynamoDB kutter-table.
-REST-API endpoint: `/prod/put-project-object?location=*`
+REST-API endpoint: `/prod/put-project-object?location=*`.  "*" has to be replaced by the location value.

 ### search_objects
-Path: `./kutter/search_objects`
+Source code path: `./kutter/search_objects`

-REST-API endpoint: `/search-objects?search=*`
+This function executes a photo-object item search over the metadata "originalFileName" and "creationDate".
+REST-API endpoint is: `/search-objects?search=*`. "*" has to be replaced by the search value.
+CreationDate has the format YYYY-MM-DD.

 ### requests_layer
-Path: `./kutter/requests_layer`
+Source code path: `./kutter/requests_layer`

 Lambda layer for requests module, used by lambda function "news_crawler".